jabirali/tmux-tilish/README.md

 To make the plugin more accessible for people who do not use `vim` as well, there is also an "easy mode" available, which uses arrow keys instead of the `vim`-style <kbd>h</kbd><kbd>j</kbd><kbd>k</kbd><kbd>l</kbd> keys.
-This mode can be activated by putting this in your `.tmux.conf`:
+This mode can be activated by putting this in your `tmux.conf`:

 	set -g @tilish-easymode 'on'